Montrose - Rosetta

 Montrose - Rosetta is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Montrose - Rosetta, as per the latest Census, consisted of 81.5% houses and 18.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Hobart metro's 83.1% houses and 17.0% other dwellings.
-Home ownership in Montrose - Rosetta was at 36.3%, with the rest being mortgaged (34.5%) or rented (29.2%).
-The median monthly mortgage repayment in the area was $1,448, higher than Hobart metro's average of $1,300.
-Median weekly rent in Montrose - Rosetta was recorded at $350, compared to $320 in Hobart metro.
-Nationally, Montrose - Rosetta's median monthly mortgage repayment is lower than the Australian average of $1,863, and median rent is less than the national figure of $375.
+As of the latest Census in Montrose - Rosetta, 81.5% of dwellings were houses, with the remaining 18.5% consisting of semi-detached homes, apartments, and other types.
+In comparison, Hobart metro had 83.1% houses and 17.0% other dwellings.
+Home ownership in Montrose - Rosetta stood at 36.3%, with mortgaged dwellings at 34.5% and rented ones at 29.2%.
+The median monthly mortgage repayment was $1,448, higher than Hobart metro's average of $1,300.
+The median weekly rent in Montrose - Rosetta was $350, compared to $320 in Hobart metro.
+Nationally, mortgage repayments averaged $1,863 and rents were $375 per week.

 Frequently Asked Questions - Housing